Offered by: College of Business Administration

-- Admission to the MBA program will be granted upon the recommendation of the College of Business Administration Associate Dean.
+- Admission to the MBA program will be granted upon the recommendation of the Director of Graduate Programs at the College of Business Administration.
 Selection will be on the basis of evidence of ability to perform at a high academic level.
-The following criteria are considered: the undergraduate grade-point average, scores on the Graduate Management Admissions Test (GMAT), two or more years of full-time work experience, letters of recommendation and the applicant's personal statement.
+A holistic approach to admission is followed, however, the following criteria are worth noting:

 - Prerequisite courses may be waived if equivalent courses have been successfully completed or proficiency in the subject matter can be demonstrated.
-Waiver will be granted on recommendation of the Graduate Coordinator.
+Waiver will be granted on recommendation of the Graduate Advisor.

 - A grade-point average of 3.0 (B) or better must be maintained in all course work taken to satisfy degree requirements and in all graduate-level course work taken at this university.

-- Students will be required to meet all prerequisite requirements before enrolling in 600-level courses.
+- Students will be required to meet all prerequisite requirements before enrolling in 6000-level courses.

-- To advance to candidacy for the MBA, MSA, or MSBA degree, a student must: (a) achieve unconditional standing; (b) complete at least 12 units of graduate coursework at Cal Poly Pomona with a GPA of 3.0 or better; (c) pass the Graduation Writing Test; and, (d) have an approved program of study on file.
+- To advance to candidacy for the MBA, MSA, MSIS, or MSBA degree, a student must: (a) achieve unconditional standing and (b) complete at least 27 units of graduate coursework at Cal Poly Pomona with a GPA of 3.0 or better.